metacpan/metacpan-cpan-extracted/distros/L/Locale-Places/README.md

 ## translate

 Translate a city into a different language.
-Takes two mandatory arguments 'place' and 'from'.
+Takes one mandatory argument: 'place'.
-Takes an optional argument 'to'.
+It also takes two other arguments:
+'from' and 'to',
+at least one of which must be given.
-If $to isn't given,
-the code makes a best guess based on the environment.
+If neither $to nor $from is given, the code makes a best guess based on the environment.

     use Locale::Places;